The Investment Of Sanctity

 Sanctity Through Service

-The Chazon Ish (Menachos 30:3-5) maintains that we have not fully comprehended the mitzvah.
-To understand his statement properly, we must first emphasize that Temple vessels become sanctified by being inaugurated at a service (Yoma 12b).
-In other words, a Temple vessel is sanctified when a kohen serves with it in the Temple with the intent to sanctify it.
+We have addressed the definition of this mitzvah and its implications and the issue as to whether the inauguration of the altar constitutes a requisite condition for its becoming fit for use.
+But the Chazon Ish (Menachos 30:3-5) maintains that we have not fully comprehended the mitzvah.
+To understand his statement properly, we must first emphasize that klei sharet (Temple vessels) become sanctified by being inaugurated at a service (Yoma 12b).
+In other words, a Temple vessel is sanctified when a Kohen serves with it in the Temple with the intent to sanctify it.

-Therefore, we must clarify whether the halacha of inaugurating an altar with the morning tamid stems from the altar’s task as a Temple vessel, which should be inaugurated with its first use like any new Temple vessel.
-If so, any sacrifice can inaugurate the altar.
-Or perhaps, the halacha of inaugurating the altar with the morning tamid stem from the altar being the component that completes the Temple’s structure, and when the new Temple is built, the altar should be inaugurated in this manner.
+Therefore, we must clarify whether the halacha of inaugurating the altar with the morning tamid stems from the altar’s task as a Temple vessel (which should be inaugurated with its first use like any new Temple vessel and there is no need to sacrifice the morning tamid to inaugurate the altar but it can be done with any sacrifice), or does the halacha of inaugurating the altar with the morning tamid stem from the altar being the component that completes the Temple’s structure, and when the new Temple is built, the altar should be inaugurated in this manner.